 Backup All The Things!

-You’ve been told to back your files up for years, much like your dentist has been telling you to floss for years.
-If you’re like most people, you rarely do it – if ever.
-But as an online business owner you’re no longer dealing with old college term papers and photos of keg stands.
-You have a business to protect, and when all else fails, backups are the only thing that can make your world right again.
+You’ve been told to back up your files up for years, much like your dentist has been telling you to floss for years.
+If you’re like most people, you rarely do it — if ever — but as an online business owner, you’re no longer dealing with old college term papers and photos of keg stands.
+You have a business to protect and, when all else fails, backups are the only thing that can make your world right again.

-Computer/Files – Probably the best form of backing up the day to day files you use for your business is to use Dropbox, Google Docs, or a similar cloud-based file backup platform.
+Probably the best form of backing up the day-to-day files you use for your business is to use Sync, Dropbox, Google Docs, or a similar cloud-based file backup platform.
 This way, your files are always accessible from any computer, always updated, and they’re shareable.
 As we discussed in our From This to That: 15 Popular Apps We Left for Greener Pastures article, we prefer to use Sync because they add an extra layer of security and privacy by encrypting everything.

-Website/Store – There’s reasons to backup your online store beyond recovering from potential hacks.
-Messing with your theme settings and installing apps can both potentially mess up your store pretty badly.
+There are reasons to back up your online store beyond recovering from potential hacks.
+Altering your theme settings and installing apps can both potentially mess up your store pretty badly.
 Even uninstalling apps can leave messy code in your theme files which can still cause conflicts.
 Keeping regular backups of your store can save your business in the event that things go to hell.

-Bookmarks – If you actually organize your bookmarks, they are likely a big part of your productivity as you hop from website to website throughout the day.
+If you actually organize your bookmarks, they are more likely to be a big part of your productivity as you hop from website to website throughout the day.
 Exporting a backup of your bookmarks and saving them in Dropbox or on a USB key can save you a lot of time and hassle down the road should you lose them for some reason.

-Receipts – Start early and be diligent about backing up your receipts.
-While the old ‘throw them in a shoebox’ worked well for the last 100 years, times have changed and there are better ways now to backup receipts for your business and for the tax man.
+Start early and be diligent about backing up your receipts.
+While the old throw-them-in-a-shoebox trick worked well for the last 100 years, times have changed and there are better ways now to backup receipts for your business and for the tax man.
 Apps like Shoeboxed allow you to forward email receipts, upload PDF documents, or take a photo of receipts with your smartphone to have a permanent, digital backup, categorized in the cloud.
-This will make your life, your bookkeeper’s, your accountant’s, and the tax man’s life easier.
-Shoeboxed even has a free plan for those of your just starting your business.
+This will make your life, your bookkeeper’s life, your accountant’s life, and the tax man’s life much easier.
+Shoeboxed even has a free plan for those of you just starting your business.

-Password Manager Achieve – Most password manager apps (Like Dashlane) allow you to save an encrypted archive of your passwords.
+Most password manager apps (like Dashlane) allow you to save an encrypted archive of your passwords.
 This archive can be saved on another computer or USB key in case you lose your computer or it’s stolen.
-Making an update of your password archive once every few months can save you a lot of time and hundreds of password resets should anything go wrong.
+Making an update of your password archive once every few months can save you a lot of time and hundreds of password resets, should anything go wrong.
 Of course, the premium version of Dashlane and other password manager apps will automatically backup your passwords to the cloud in real time.
 Regardless, it’s not a bad idea to keep a real backup for yourself every once in a while.